shailshouryya/yt-videos-list/python/README.md

 #### If you already scraped a channel and the channel uploaded a new video, simply rerun this program on that channel and this package updates your files to include the newer video(s)!
 </details>

+- **If you already scraped a channel and the channel uploaded a new video, simply rerun this program on that channel and this package updates your files to include the newer video(s)!**

 <details>
   <summary><b>Explicitly downloading all Selenium dependencies</b></summary>